Indrajeet-S/CodeSquad-SE8/README.md

 <pre>
-A simple assignment of SE Assignment 8.
+A simple assignment for SE.

 Authors:
 1. Indrajeet